Mohamed-Abdullahi1/gatus-ecs-project/README.md

 Monitoring is implemented using Gatus, providing real-time visibility into application health, response times, and uptime.

-Overall, this architecture follows a production-style design, separating public and private resources, enforcing controlled access, and ensuring high availability across Availability Zones.
+This architecture separates public and private resources, enforces controlled access, and is deployed across two Availability Zones.

 ## Pipeline Execution